"The best epic saga of the prewar period"

 Take a walk on the wild side.

-The White Jaguar: a profoundly moving tale of a strange and wonderful people in a strange and wonderful land.
+The White Jaguar: a beautiful, moving tale of a strange and wonderful people in a strange and wonderful land.

 This is his story.